schellingerhout/schellingerhout.github.io/_posts/2017-07-28-getting-started-with-r7.md

 ## How to create a factor

 If we have a vector of values where the values can be only one of a few values it becomes a good candidate for a factor.
-I essence we will convert a vector into a new kind of vector we call a factor that internally has integer values and labels associated with each integer value.
+In essence we will convert a vector into a new kind of vector we call a factor that internally has integer values and labels associated with each integer value.

 ```R
 repeat_vector <- c('I', 'often', 'repeat', 'repeat', 'myself', 'I', 'often', 'repeat', 'repeat') # Jack Prelutsky